How to Make an Appointment

 7 a.m. to 6 p.m., Monday - Friday

 This is the central number for making appointments at our county health centers.
 For same-day or next-day appointments, it's best to call as early as possible.
 If it can wait, we recommend calling in the afternoon when hold times are much shorter.
+Please note that most appointments cannot be scheduled further than 4 weeks out.
 Members of the Community Provider Network can call the community clinic where they receive care to schedule an appointment.

 Schedule an Appointment Online

-Contra Costa Regional Medical Center & Health Centers' patients with myccLink accounts can make appointments online to see their primary care doctors.
-To sign up for myccLink, you will need to get an activation code from your doctor's office (the code is included on your "after visit summary" paperwork).
-You can also call us toll free at 1-844-622-5465 or send an email to email@example.com to get an activation code.
+Contra Costa Regional Medical Center & Health Centers' patients with MyChart accounts can make appointments online to see their primary care doctors.
+If you don't have a MyChart account, click here to sign up for one online -- or call us toll free at 1-844-622-5465 or email email@example.com to get an activation code.

 Arrange One With Your Doctor or Nurse